humboldt-cs/acarteas-research/wherearewe.md

 #3.6.18

-still trying to fijgure out how to delete obj.  we COULD unzip and run in a seperate temp folder, and then del '*.*'
+still trying to figure out how to delete obj.  we COULD unzip and run in a seperate temp folder, and then del '*.*'

 currently "main.exe" is running in the same shell, so it may be that we could make a bat to run it seperately in a new shell; thus we are able to delete or move the object later.